 How complete is your exhalation?
 Do you feel you can let go?

 Online Yoga Classes

-I start with Zoom online classes again every Wednesday at 6 pm starting 11 of November until mid-December.
+online classes every Wednesday at 6 pm.
 Investment £8 per class.

 Yoga Teacher Training 2021

 Maybe you want to learn more about yoga history and philosophy?
 The four desires, the eight limbs of yoga, the seven chakras etc. If you are interested in diving deep into yoga and philosophy and learn about how bodies move, enrolment is open for the 2021 Teacher Training.